-Strategic plans are used to communicate an organization's goals and the strategies needed to achieve these goals.
-Through the development and implementation of the following strategic plan, the Lied Scottsbluff Public Library will have a guiding document, which will be reviewed annually, to help better provide library services to the community it serves.
+Community Needs Response Plans are used to communicate an organization's goals and the strategies needed to achieve these goals.
+Through the development and implementation of the following plan, the Lied Scottsbluff Public Library will have a guiding document, which will be reviewed annually, to help better provide library services to the community it serves.
 Outlined in this plan are the library's mission and vision, priority areas, as well as the goals and strategies directly linked to community needs.
 This plan will guide the director's allocation of financial resources, as well as serve as a guiding document for all library staff.
 This document also provides all key library stakeholders (i.e. City administration, City Council, Library Board members, and the citizens of Scottsbluff) a specific description of how the Library will design services to meet community needs over the next three years.

-The 2015-2018 strategic plan was created and developed through a six-month long process involving feedback from the Library Board, Friends of the Library, City administration, as well as the Library staff.
-The library completed the Edge Initiative Assessment in the Spring 2015.
-The library also conducted a ten-question survey, both online and in print, of which it received thirty-eight respondents.
-Once all the feedback and data was reviewed, as well as consideration for current budget allocations, the 2015-2018 strategic plan was developed.
+The 2018-2021 Community Needs Response Plan was created and developed through a sixmonth long process involving feedback from the Library Board, Friends of the Library, City administration, as well as the Library staff.
+The library also conducted a fourteen-question survey, both online and in print, of which it received two hundred twelve respondents.
+Once all the feedback and data was reviewed, as well as consideration for current budget allocations, the 2018-2021 Community Needs Response Plan was developed.